-Endometrial Ablation – My Experience
+Uterine Ablation – My Experience

-Before I get into my story about endometrial ablation (or uterine ablation), I’m giving you fair warning.
+Before I get into my story about uterine ablation (or endometrial ablation procedure), I’m giving you fair warning.
 This will be blunt and honest, with quite a bit of TMI sprinkled in.
 No gross photos, but I’m not holding anything back.
 If you want to know my TRUE experience with endometrial ablation, read on.

 My Periods are Out of Control

 My menstrual flow got so heavy that I would have to wear a super plus tampon AND a long/heavy pad to bed.
 When I would get up in the middle of the night to feed Rowen, I could feel my period gushing out.
 I would have to change my super plus tampon every 2-3 hours during the day, otherwise my clothes got ruined.

 “What about an ablation?” she asked.
 I’d heard of it before but didn’t really know much about it, so she explained it to me.

-An endometrial ablation (also called uterine ablation) is where the cervix is slightly opened up and a device is inserted into the uterus.
-A netting-type material expands to fit the shape of the uterus and the uterine lining is basically cauterized to prevent endometrial buildup in the future.
+A uterine ablation (also called endometrial ablation) is where the cervix is slightly opened up and a device is inserted into the uterus.
+A netting-type material expands to fit the shape of the uterus and the uterine lining is basically cauterized to prevent endometrial tissue buildup in the future.

 I really did say it, just like that.

-Appointment 1: Endometrial Biopsy and Ultrasound
+Uterine Ablation Appointment 1: Endometrial Biopsy and Ultrasound

 They also have to ensure you aren’t pregnant and have decided to not become pregnant again in the future.
-Because my husband has already had a vasectomy, we were good to go on that part.
+Because my husband has already had a vasectomy, I was determined to be a good candidate and we were good to go on that part.

 First they did an ultrasound to check my uterus and ovaries for any signs of cancer or abnormalities.
 No issues there – quick in and out with the wand.